TanStack/table/README.md

 ### `Cell` Properties

-The following additional properties are available on every `Cell` object, returned in an array of `cells` on every row object.
+The following additional properties are available on every `Cell` object returned in an array of `cells` on every row object.

 - `column: Column`
   - The corresponding column object for this cell